 The Branch monitors its capital position and its compliance with these requirements on a regular basis.
-The Branch has complied with the above-mentioned solvency requirements during the financial year ended December 31, 2023.
+The Branch has complied with the above-mentioned solvency requirements during the financial year ended December 31, 2024.
 The Branch's capital consists of capital contributions from its head office, investment revaluation reserves and accumulated losses.
-The Branch's Capital Adequacy Ratio was 513% at December 31, 2023.
+The Branch's Capital Adequacy Ratio was 851% at December 31, 2024.

 The Singapore Branch operates under AXIS Specialty Limited, a company licensed as a Class 4 insurer under the Bermuda Insurance Act 1978, amendments thereto and Related Regulations (the "Act").
 The Company is required to comply with various provisions of the Act regarding solvency and liquidity.
 Under the Act, the Company is required to maintain minimum statutory capital and surplus equal to the greater of a minimum solvency margin ("MSM") and an Enhanced Capital Requirement ("ECR").
 The MSM is the greater of \$100 million, 50% of net written premiums, 15% of the net reserve for losses and loss adjustment expenses or 25% of the ECR.
-The ECR is calculated based on either an internally developed risk-based capital model or a standard risk-based capital model developed by the Bermuda Monetary Authority ("BMA").
-In 2016, the BMA implemented an Economic Balance Sheet ("EBS") framework, which is used as the basis to determine the required and available statutory capital and surplus.
-Actual and required minimum statutory capital and surplus at December 31, 2023 were as follows:
+The ECR is calculated based on a standard risk-based capital model developed by the Bermuda Monetary Authority and an Economic Balance Sheet ("EBS") framework, which is used as the basis to determine the required and available statutory capital and surplus.
+Actual and required minimum statutory capital and surplus at December 31, 2024 were as follows:

-Required minimum statutory capital and surplus: US\$ 1,269,943,000

-Actual statutory capital and surplus: US\$ 3,170,556,000
+Required minimum statutory capital and surplus: US\$ 1,245,133,000 Actual statutory capital and surplus: US\$ 3,484,448,000